eivindsimonsen/url-shortening-app-landing-page/README.md

 ### What I learned

-Specifically the setUrls function, where I learnt to store content in an array, by pushing a new object with the spread operator.
+Specifically the setUrls state hook, where I learnt to store content in an array, by pushing a new object with the spread operator.

 ```JSX
 const shortenUrl = async () => {